By Staff Report

 The Daily Bell is pleased to publish an interview with financial advisor Catherine Austin Fitts (left).

-Introduction: Catherine is the president of Solari, Inc., publisher of The Solari Report, and managing member of Solari Investment Advisory Services, LLC and Sea Lane Advisory, LLC.
+Introduction: Catherine is the president of Solari, Inc., publisher of The Solari Report, and managing member of Solari Investment Advisory Services, LLC.
 Catherine served as managing director and member of the board of directors of the Wall Street investment bank Dillon, Read & Co.
 Inc., as Assistant Secretary of Housing and Federal Housing Commissioner at the United States Department of Housing and Urban Development in the first Bush Administration, and was the president of Hamilton Securities Group, Inc. She graduated from the University of Pennsylvania (BA), the Wharton School (MBA) and studied Mandarin Chinese at the Chinese University of Hong Kong.

 Daily Bell: For those who don’t know, give us a rundown of your current business and economic preoccupations.